orkes-io/docs/docs/reference-docs/system-tasks/event.md

     }
 ```

-Use the sink prefix depending on the type of sink you are using - ex: `azure:` for Azure Service Bus
+Use the sink prefix depending on the type of sink you are using - ex: `azure:` for Azure Service Bus.

 ## Input Parameters